JeelDobariya38/password-manager/docs/building.md

 ## Preparing For A Build.

-Here, are the things you required, first you will need a `keystore.properties` & `passwordmanager.jks` in project root.
+Here, are the things you required, first you will need a `keystore.properties` & `passcodes.jks` in project root.
 So, that the script can be able to sign the apk file when generated. second thing you might need is a mobile device with usb debugging enable, connect to your machine, because script install the app dirctly using `adb`.

 ### Template For keystore.properties

 ```
-keyAlias=passwordmanager
+keyAlias=passcodes
 keyPassword=
-storeFile=./../passwordmanager.jks
+storeFile=./../passcodes.jks
 storePassword=
 ```